NotSpa/controller_keyboard_demo/README.md

 %AppData%\Godot\app_userdata\Controller Keyboard Demo\logs

 You can send the log files via Discord, studip or my uni mail.
+Or if you don't have my direct contact you can use this mail address:

+controller_keyboard_demo.canteen414@simplelogin.com

 If you have any other feedback you can send that as well with your log files.

 Thank you for participating